charikova/ITP2_project/README.md

 state of outstanding request.
 If there is such a record, it means that no one has returned a copy of that document.
 When someone returns copy of document, record is deleted.

+## Priority Queue
+Whoever makes new request for document (s)he appears in a request-queue for this document.
+The priority of such queue only dependes on status of user and time request was made.
+Priority is following: student, TA, instructor, professor, visiting professor.
+Every librarian is able to approve any request (whatever it position in a queue), but he will always approve those who are in the first position

 ## Contribution for delivery3

      Bogachev Roman: Outstanding Requests